wp-plugins/paypal-currency-converter-basic-for-woocommerce/Readme.txt

 Tax conversion is supported in the PRO version of this plugin on codecanyon.net http://codecanyon.net/item/paypal-currency-converter-pro-for-woocommerce/6343249

-= How can i show the conversion rate on the checkout page? = You can set the PayPal Description in such a way to show the conversion rate in the payment description.
+= How can I show the conversion rate on the checkout page? = You can set the PayPal Description in such a way to show the conversion rate in the payment description.
 Simply add "{}" into the description at your desired place and it will be replaced by the current conversion rate and currency pairing.
 Example Description: